vpk11/api-showcase/README.md

 ```shell
 docker rm -f $(docker ps -a -q)
 ```
+  > In almost all cases `docker-compose down` removes the containers.
+Use the above command to cross-verify.
 - Delete all volumes:
 ```shell
 docker volume rm $(docker volume ls -q)